-IT 4918 Current and Emerging Technology Topics: Explores in detail current issues and trends,
+IT 4918 Current and Emerging Technology Topics: Explores in detail current issues and trends, and emerging technologies related to information technology.
+The role of information technology in the various areas of industry, business, and education will be examined and discussed.
+3 credits organizations.

-LEAD 4118 Applied Leadership Strategies: Examines current supervisory and leadership perspectives and practices as they relate to the knowledge and skills needed within contemporary organizations.
 Illustrates the complexities of guiding and leading a work force in today's global society through the exploration of theoretical models and real-life experiences.
 Students will synthesize information by observing leadership in real world situations and preparing an analysis of those observations.
 3 credits